braze-inc/braze-docs/_docs/_user_guide/sage_ai/predictive_suite/predictive_churn/creating_a_churn_prediction.md

 ---
 nav_title: Creating a Churn Prediction
 article_title: Creating a Churn Prediction
-description: "This article covers how to create a Churn Prediction within the Braze dashboard"
+description: "This article covers how to create a churn prediction within the Braze dashboard"
 page_order: 1

 ---

-# Creating a Churn Prediction
+# Creating a churn prediction

-> Learn how to create a Churn Prediction within the Braze dashboard.
+> Learn how to create a Churn prediction within the Braze dashboard.

 ## Step 1: Create a new prediction